Turks in Serbia

 Turks in Serbia are people of Turkish ancestry living in Serbia.
 According to the data from 2022 census, 850 people declared themselves as ethnic Turks.

 History

 Turks settled on the territory of present-day Serbia during the Ottoman rule and traditionally have lived in towns and cities; however, in 1830, when the Principality of Serbia was granted autonomy, most Turks emigrated as "muhacirs" to Ottoman Turkey, and by 1862 almost all of the remaining Turks left Serbia, including 3,000 from Belgrade.

+Turks in Serbia are people of Turkish ancestry living in Serbia.
+According to the data from the 2022 census, 850 people declared themselves as ethnic Turks.